-Student, Instructor, Classroom, Class, And Course API Planning At BYU14 Aug 2014
+Student, Instructor, Classroom, Class, And Course API Planning At BYU

 I spoke with Phil Windley (@windley) over at Brigham Young University (BYU) about their API strategy this morning.
 BYU is bringing together API providers and consumers, to establish a coordinated strategy for delivering designing, deploying, managing, and integrating with APIs across campus--an effort being led by CIO Kelly Flannagan (@kelflanagan).

 As part of their latest API effort, BYU is focusing in on the lowest hanging fruit when it comes to campus resources:

 The API team is still struggling with a handful of technical details like how to deal with unique identifiers, and relationship between resources, but overall they are on a healthy path when it comes to getting their API designed, and deployed for use at the institution.
 I’m interested in seeing how fast they progress with a top down approach to APIs, vs the bottom up efforts I’m seeing at institutions like UC Berkeley.

 I will be talking their team regularly, about their design, deployment, management, and integration strategy.
 I want to make sure and document the process all along the way, and share real-time updates that other universities can follow along, or possibly collaborate with us when it comes to establishing some common API patterns we can share and re-use across higher educational institutions.